-- Either counterparty to a trade may delegate reporting to a third-party; or
+- a counterparty to a trade has delegated the reporting obligation to a third-party; or

-Financial and non-financial firms trading in derivatives must report details of all derivatives trades via a TR.
+Financial Counterparties (FC) and Non-Financial Counterparties (NFC) trading in derivatives must report details of all derivatives trades via a TR.
 This includes all the details of trades and any event thereafter that affects the valuation or the terms of the trade.
 It also includes identification of the country of the counterparty (country of incorporation for legal entities, country of residence for natural persons).
-EMIR covers OTC derivatives and exchange-traded derivatives.

 Any derivative contract is required to be reported under EMIR reporting requirements, and includes:

-- Physically settled commodity derivatives that are traded on a regulated market
+- physically settled commodity derivatives that are traded on a regulated market; and

 When do reports have to be made?